Unsolemn/motofans-doc/README.md

 ```
 $ umount <path/to/mount/point>
 ```
-###How to transfer dir to the bucket recursively with gsutil.
+###How to transfer dir to a bucket recursively with gsutil:
 ```
 $ gsutil -m cp -r dir gs://my-bucket
 ```
-###How share publicy for gcs bucket recursively
+###How to share publicy for gcs bucket recursively:
 ```
 $ gsutil -m acl set -R -a public-read gs://bucket
 ```
-###How to start hugo server rendering for develop branch
+###How to start hugo server rendering for develop branch:
 ```
 $ hugo server -w --renderToDisk --destination public --disableLiveReload --enableGitInfo --noChmod
 ```
-###How to run Sass in a docker container
+###How to run Sass in a docker container:
 ```
 $ docker run -it -d  --name sass-lang -v "$PWD":/usr/src/myapp -w /usr/src/myapp ruby:2.1 gem install sass tail -f > /dev/null
 ```